 Ask yourself one question: what do you have more of – time or money?
-Now determine where your time is best spent on a daily basis.
+Now determine where your time is best spent daily.

-If it’s not on creating content or images for your blog or social networks then give it away.
+If it’s not on creating content or images for your blog or social networks, give it away.

-There are amazingly talented professionals that do content creation and graphic design.
+Some talented professionals do content creation and graphic design.

 Creating differentiation and standing out online takes commitment.